awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

   + Require all change templates created in your account to be reviewed and approved before they can be used to create change requests\.
 + **Different approval paths for closed calendar periods and emergency change requests**

   You can enable an option to check Change Calendar for restricted events and block approved change requests until the event completes\.
 However, you can also designate a second group of approvers, change freeze approvers, who can permit the change to be made even if the calendar is closed\.
 You can also create emergency change templates\.
-Change requests created from an emergency change template still require regular approvals but are not subject to calendar restrictions and do not require change freeze approvals\.
+Change requests created from an emergency change template still require regular approvals but aren't subject to calendar restrictions and don't require change freeze approvals\.
 + **Control how and when runbook workflows are started**

   Runbook workflows can be started according to a schedule, or as soon as approvals are complete \(subject to calendar restriction rules\)\.